-The Department of Counseling grants two different Master of Arts degrees, and one doctoral degree, a PhD in Counseling.
+The Department of Counseling grants one Master of Arts degree, one Doctoral degree, and several certificate programs.

 In the MA in Counseling program, students are prepared to work with diverse populations of all ages in the following four areas: Addictions Counseling, Clinical Mental Health Counseling, School Counseling and Student Affairs/Higher Education.
 Program concentrations in Addictions Counseling, Clinical Mental Health Counseling and School Counseling are accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
 The concentration in Student Affairs Counseling in Higher Education was CACREP-accredited through Spring of 2017.
 CACREP changed the focus of their accreditation from Student Affairs in Higher Education to College Counseling and Student Affairs, designed to prepare graduates specifically for positions in college and university counseling centers.
 We decided not to pursue accreditation in that concentration as most of our students in the Student Affairs concentration seek broader student affairs positions.